jedevc/fyp-report/report.md

 interesting pieces of work in the field, many of which we draw inspiration from.

-The beginning of interest in automatic challenge generation seems to have begun with the 2014 edition of PicoCTF [@apg], where challenges were randomly templated to produce different challenges for different teams, reducing the ability of those teams to share flags and solutions.
-This was effective throughout the competition and allowed greater insight into who was cheating, how they were doing it, and the source of the leak.
+The beginning of automatic challenge generation seems to lie with the 2014 edition of PicoCTF [@apg], where challenges were randomly templated to produce different variations for different teams, reducing the ability of those teams to share flags and solutions.
+This was effective throughout the competition and allowed greater insight into who was cheating and how.

-AutoCTF [@autoctf], a week-long event using challenges built using the LAVA bug injection system [@autoctf-lava] is one of the main and most popular instances of automatic challenge generation.
-Their findings included that such a tool could be (and was) used to massively reduce competition overhead and cost of development and generate a wide variety of new challenges.
-However, because the system was built as bug-injection, automatically ensuring that the results were exploitable, or determining exactly the type of exploit that would be required is more complex to pin down.
+AutoCTF [@autoctf], a week-long event using challenges built using the LAVA bug injection system [@autoctf-lava], is one of the most well-known tools for automatic challenge generation.
+Their findings included that such a tool could be (and was) used to massively reduce competition overhead and cost of development by generating a wide variety of new challenges.
+However, because the system was built upon bug-injection, ensuring that the results were exploitable, or determining exactly the type of exploit that would be required was quite difficult to do.

-Contrasting with this bug-injection approach, we have specification-based challenge generation, such as SecGen [@secgen], which generate fully-fledged exploitable virtual machines and create escalation pathways inside.
-Instead of varying correct code and configs, templates are used to vary the content of each VM, to ensure that each student/player receives a different setup.
-Additionally, these challenges are themed, providing a consistent "feeling" to each VM, emphasising the importance of visual similarity.
+Contrasting with this bug-injection approach, there are specification-based tools, such as SecGen [@secgen], which generate fully-fledged exploitable virtual machines and create escalation pathways inside.
+Instead of varying correct code and configs, templates are used to vary the setup of each VM, to ensure that each player receives a different setup.
+Additionally, these challenges are themed, providing a consistent "look-and-feel" to each VM, emphasising the importance of non-surface level similarity.

 Finally, Blinker [@blinker] creates randomised binary challenges using ERB ruby templating of source files and LLVM integration to provide variation at the binary level and uses these tools in a CTF competition to evaluate its success.
-In particular, this technique has inspired our work, however, the exact direction is quite different.
+In particular, this technique has greatly inspired our work, however, the design decisions and implementation differ substantially.

 # Design

-To solve the problems detailed above, inspired by existing work, we present `vulnspec`, a new domain-specific programming language that encodes specifications of vulnerable programs.
-Vulnspec can be interfaced with using a flexible command-line interface, or using a Python API, producing C code, binaries and environments ready for players to solve.
+To solve the problems detailed above, we present `vulnspec`, a new domain-specific programming language that encodes specifications of vulnerable programs.
+Vulnspec can be interfaced with using a flexible command-line interface or using a Python API.
+When run, it can produce C code, binaries and runnable environments, ready for players to solve.

-We take a top-down approach, inspired by the configuration of SecGen and Blinker.
-Instead of taking working programs and modifying them to contain vulnerabilities (like AutoCTF), we take a vulnerability description and produce a program that contains that vulnerability, introducing variation and context around it.
-Specifically, we extend the idea of simple templating to produce our own language that transpiles to C and focus on creating variation within the control flow graph and variable layouts, which make up the most complexity in designing exploitable challenges.
+To do this, we take a top-down approach, inspired by the configuration of SecGen and Blinker.
+We take a vulnerability description and produce a program that contains that vulnerability, introducing variation around it.
+Specifically, we extend the idea of simple templating to produce our own language that compiles to C and create variation within the control flow graph and memory layout, which often makes up the most complexity in designing challenges.

 ## Goals

-The `vulnspec` language and tooling has been built to satisfy several design goals, that have been critical in choosing what functionality to prioritise building and implementing.
-In these goals, we consider three main
-parties: the challenge designer, the challenge solver, and the competition organiser.
+The `vulnspec` language and tooling has been built to satisfy several design goals, that have been critical in choosing what functionality to prioritise implementing.
+In these goals, we consider three main users: the challenge designer, the challenge solver, and the competition organiser.

 The challenge creator should be able to:

-- Encode stack overflow and format string exploits by detailing abstract memory layouts in the spatial domain.
+- Encode stack overflow and format string exploits by detailing abstract memory layouts over the spatial domain.
 - Encode heap exploits and race conditions by defining control flow over the abstract temporal domain.
-- Be able to encode all standard C expressions and statements, either in `vulnspec`, or in C directly.
+- Encode all standard C expressions and statements, either in `vulnspec`, or as C literals.

-Then, the challenge solver should:
+Then, the challenge solver should be able to:

-- Not be able to use their exact solve techniques, such as a script, on a challenge from the same challenge spec, but with a different random seed.
-- Likewise, both challenges should appear visually different, with different program structure, variable names, etc.
+- Observe distinct differences in challenges generated from the same specification.
+- Solve a single challenge instance multiple times, to learn more about the showcased vulnerability.

 Finally, the competition organiser (or in an academic setting, the module leader) should be able to:

 - Automatically check that generated challenges are solvable.
-- Be able to easily deploy and deliver challenges to players, in some standard form, or as part of a larger system, such as a VM.
+- Easily deploy and deliver challenges to players, in some standard format.

 ## Stages

 To translate from the raw text specification into binary artifacts, we move through a number of discrete stages of processing.
-These stages move from a low-level representation of the specification to a high-level, programmatic view, finally producing low-level C code as an output.
+These stages translate from a low-level representation of the specification to a high-level, programmatic view, finally producing low-level C code as an output.

-These stages are:
+Specifically,

-- [**Parsing**](#lexical-analysis-and-parsing) to produce an Abstract Syntax Tree
+- [**Parsing**](#parsing) to produce an Abstract Syntax Tree (AST)
-- [**Type checking**](#type-checking) to sanity check the Abstract Syntax Tree's semantic validity
+- [**Type checking**](#type-checking) to check the AST's semantic validity
-- [**Translation**](#translation) to an Abstract Syntax Graph, referred to as the block-chunk graph
+- [**Translation**](#translation) to an Abstract Syntax Graph (ASG), referred to as the block-chunk graph
 - [**Interpretation**](#interpretation) to transform and remove all blocks and chunks
-- [**Code generation**](#code-generation) to produce code in the target output language
+- [**Code generation**](#code-generation) to produce C code
 - Optional [**environment construction**](#environments) to produce binaries and Docker containers

-Aside from these core stages, several minor operations and debugging steps are also performed in-between them, to provide additional smaller pieces of functionality that are only really possible to achieve at that exact level of representation.
+Aside from these core stages, several minor operations and debugging steps may be performed in-between, to provide additional functionality and randomization.

 ## Specification

-Vulnspec is designed to a minimal programming language that can express vulnerabilities.
-As such, its syntax mirrors C, however, there are a couple of high-level constructs that C doesn't have.
+In this chapter, we outline the important syntactical constructs within vulnspec.
+As it is designed as a minimal language that can express vulnerabilities, its syntax mirrors C in many places, therefore, we focus on the main differences, not the similarities.

 ### Blocks and Chunks

 Blocks and chunks are the highest level constructs in the specification that represent pieces of code and data respectively.

-A block is essentially a procedure - additionally, it can't take any arguments or return values, it just represents code that is executed.
+A block is essentially a procedure -- it can't take any arguments or return values, it just represents code that is executed.

 ```
 block foo {